kenwarner/battleship/instructions.md

 1. Ships are placed vertically or horizontally on the board and may not overlap or be adjacent to another ship (touching on the diagonal is allowed).

 #### Game Play
+1. Players take turns calling out coordinates.
+2. The opponent responds with a "hit" or "miss" as appropriate.
+3. Both players mark their boards.
+4. When all squares occupied by a given ship are hit, the opponent responds with "hit and sunk".
+5. The game ends once all of one player's ships have been sunk.

+##### Bonus Rules
+If you'd like, feel free to implement these twists on the classic rules above:

 1. Prior to attacking, each player may move one undamaged ship one square along the axis the ship is placed on, or may rotate the ship 90 degrees along either end of the ship.
 Any movement which would result in an invalid board position (overlapping ships, adjacent ships, or off-the-board ships) is prohibited.
 Damaged ships cannot move or rotate.
 An example rotation:

 ![screenshot 2017-09-11 16 31 45](https://user-images.githubusercontent.com/1891931/30308660-c84841e2-973b-11e7-8099-ce2b570faf03.png)